wpswings/woo-refund-and-exchange-lite/readme.txt

 **8) Order Related Messages and Email notifications**: You can allow your customers to send you order-related queries.
 Furthermore, you can also enable/disable the settings to let your customers add attachments along with their messages.

 **9) WPML Compatible**: Translate the RMA solution into 40+ languages with WordPress Multilingual (WPML).

+**10) Refund Shipping Charges**: Admins can utilize this feature to refund the charged shipping amount during the refund process.
+Note: This feature doesn’t work for partial refunds.

 == LIVE DEMO OF RETURN REFUND AND EXCHANGE FOR WOOCOMMERCE ==